Amrenderkumar/My_achievement_certificate/README.md

 Prodigy infotech
 Solitrate infosys

-The ceritifcate show in the github.To be honest complete reactjs certificate go to any platform
+The ceritifcate show in the github.To be honest complete reactjs certificate go to any platform.